-- 2 To facilitate environmental investigations and remedial activities, the SLDS was divided into - 3 two OUs: the accessible soil and ground-water OU and the SLDS ISOU. - 4 2.2.1.1 Accessible Soil and Ground-Water Operable Unit: - 5 Remediation of wastes in accessible soil at the SLDS has been ongoing for years under a - 6 separate ROD, the Record of Decision for the St. Louis Downtown Site, which was signed in - 7 1998 (hereafter referred to as the 1998 ROD).
-The 1998 ROD addresses contamination related to - 8 the MED/AED activities in accessible soil and ground water.
-Accessible soil is defined as - 9 MED/AEC impacted soil that is not inaccessible due to the presence of buildings, active rail - lines, roadways and the levee and that can be remediated without impacting the activities critical - to the continued operation of the Mallinckrodt Facility.
-As stated in "The Selected Remedy" - to the continued operation of the Mannickfout Pacinty.
-As stated in The Selected Remedy - section (Section 9) of the 1998 ROD, the cleanup criteria for radiological contaminants within - 13 the OU are:
+To facilitate environmental investigations and remedial activities, the SLDS was divided into two OUs: the accessible soil and ground-water OU and the SLDS ISOU.

+2.2.1.1 Accessible Soil and Ground-Water Operable Unit

+Remediation of wastes in accessible soil at the SLDS has been ongoing for years under a separate ROD, the Record of Decision for the St. Louis Downtown Site, which was signed in 1998 (hereafter referred to as the 1998 ROD).
+The 1998 ROD addresses contamination related to the MED/AED activities in accessible soil and ground water.
+Accessible soil is defined as MED/AEC impacted soil that is not inaccessible due to the presence of buildings, active rail lines, roadways and the levee and that can be remediated without impacting the activities critical to the continued operation of the Mallinckrodt Facility.
+As stated in "The Selected Remedy" section (Section 9) of the 1998 ROD, the cleanup criteria for radiological contaminants within the OU are: